Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The robot is dicussed in the Duet forum at: [robot thread](https://forum.duet3d.com/topic/17421/robotic-kinematics/285) and in a few additional forum threads about robot prototypes.

 Current status, last actions:
-* a build will be created soon
+* Jun13: there was a bug in homing to set angles, I made a new build and checkin
+* future builds are based on RRF 3.5.0beta4

 # Configuring a Robot